primer76/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display first 10 lines of content in a file
  Display 3 line content of a file
 Creates contect in a file with backslash
+Writes contents of a command into another file